-Assessment may include: background information, pupil interviews, classroom observation, standardised test scores, miscue analysis of work.
+Assessment may include: background information, pupil interviews, classroom observation, miscue analysis of work and test and Standardised scores from a variety of resources including Phonics Screening tests, High Frequency word lists, SALFORD sentence reading, WESFORD Early Screening for Dyslexia, SPAR spelling, Suffolk reading, NEALE Analysis of Reading ability and Dyslexia portfolio.
 The action taken is guided by the school's SEN Policy, the SEN Code of Practice, and the available school resources.
 It may include all or some of the following: